phillip-kruger/phillip-kruger.github.io/_posts/2020-10-27-experimental_graphql.md

 }
 ```

-We can also fetch the exchange rates concurrently:
+We can now change the code to also fetch the exchange rates concurrently:

 ![async2](/images/Experimental_GraphQL/async2.png)